 When conditions worsen beyond typical flu symptoms, it is important to seek medical attention.

 Ignoring the problem can lead to secondary infections such as pneumonia or sepsis, a potentially life-threatening condition that occurs when the body’s immune system delivers an overwhelming response to an infection.
 Sepsis is most common and dangerous in older adults or those with weakened immune systems.

 Dorine Berriel-Cass, manager for infection prevention with Spectrum Health, urges anyone who suspects they might have the flu to visit their primary care physician.

 She also encourages people to get the flu vaccine if they haven’t already.
 It can lessen the severity of flu symptoms and reduce the odds of contracting the flu.

 “Secondary infections are always a risk for those who are at high risk for the flu, including the very young, elderly and those with underlying medical conditions,” she said.

 What should you do if you get the flu and your symptoms progress but you can’t get an immediate appointment with a primary care physician?
-Head to a nearby urgent care clinic or call Spectrum Health Now.
+Head to a nearby urgent care clinic or visit the Spectrum Health app.